 Summarizing the entirety of remote sensing in a single brief chapter is a daunting task.
-You may know that the Penn State Online Geospatial Education program offers a four course remote sensing curriculum.
+You may know that the Penn State Online Geospatial Education program offers a four-course remote sensing curriculum.
 This introduction is meant to familiarize you with the remote sensing-related competencies included in the U.S. Department of Labor's Geospatial Technology Competency Model.
 If the chapter interests you, consider enrolling in one or more of the specialized remote sensing courses if your schedule permits.
-Also, some registered students bring considerable professional experience in remote sensing data and applications.
-Please share that experience by posting comments to these pages.

 The overall goal of the chapter is to acquaint you with the properties of data produced by airborne and satellite-based sensors.
-Specifically, in the chapter you will learn to:
+Specifically, students who successfully complete Chapter 8 should be able to: